JVK2000/TSBK07-helicopter-simulator/lab3/question-lab3.md

 **How did you represent the objects?
 Is this a good way to manage a scene, or would you do it differently for a "real" application?**

 I updated the translation matrix before drawing each model.
-I used the same shaders but updated a uniform value to decide if lighting and textures were to be used.
+I used the same shaders but updated a uniform value to decide if lighting and textures would be used.

 </br>